CoryMcCartan/website/content/projects/unions-2019.md

 </p>
 <p>
-    It's important to note that local unions also spend in these categories, and are not included in the figures below.
+    It's important to note that local unions also spend in these categories, and are not included in the graphics below.
 </p>
 </div>